 Ian Simmons is a partner in O’Melveny’s Washington, DC office and a member of the Antitrust and Competition Practice.
-An alumnus of the US Department of Justice, Antitrust Division, Ian has twenty years of experience in antitrust litigation, with a particular emphasis on cartel class actions and matters involving intellectual property.
+An alumnus of the US Department of Justice, Antitrust Division, Ian has over twenty years of experience in antitrust litigation, with a particular emphasis on cartel class actions and matters involving intellectual property.
 Ian was named one of Law 360’s “2011 MVPs of the Year—Competition Practice.”

 Ian has been lead counsel in over 30 multi-district litigation (MDL) antitrust proceedings.
 He is currently lead counsel for Samsung Electronics Co.
 Ltd. and Samsung Electronics of America in antitrust actions involving Cathode Ray Tubes and Optical Disk Drives and Lithium Batteries.
 He also is lead counsel for Asiana Airlines, Inc. in two MDL actions involving direct and indirect purchaser classes of air passengers and air cargo services.
 He also represents Marriott International in an antitrust MDL involving online travel company booking.